linea-it/pz-lsst-inkind-doc/pz-docs/docs/index.md

 ## BRA-LIN S4.3 - PZ Validation Cooperative

 The third contribution refers to offering help on the PZ Validation Cooperative by LIneA staff with expertise in the area of photo-zs.
-To know more about the PZ Validation Cooperative organized by LSST DM, please access the document[DMTN-049 - A Roadmap to Photometric Redshifts for the LSST Object Catalog](https://dmtn-049.lsst.io/).
+To know more about the PZ Validation Cooperative organized by LSST DM, please access the document [DMTN-049 - A Roadmap to Photometric Redshifts for the LSST Object Catalog](https://dmtn-049.lsst.io/).

 The contribution is offered in terms of FTEs to contribute with tasks defined by the recipient group at the epoch of the Cooperartive (commissioning phase).
 Some expected activities include: